African Americans in the East Bay (San Francisco Bay Area)

 The East Bay within the San Francisco Bay Area has historically had a significant Black population, in comparison to the other counties and cities nearby.
 Culture of the area has been shaped by the Black population.
 Most notably the 1960s formation of the Black Panther Party happened in city of Oakland, which also served as the headquarters.

 The two counties that comprise the East Bay Area, Alameda and Contra Costa, are estimated at 11% and 10% Black, respectively.
 The largest city in the East Bay, Oakland, is estimated at 22% Black in 2022.

 African Americans in Oakland, California

 Migration and demographics

-The African Americans arrived in Oakland en masse between 1940 and 1970 (which is called the Second Great Migration), this was a result of Black people leaving the American South during the time of Jim Crow laws which enforced racial segregation.
+In 1940, 3% of the population of Oakland was Black, which grew to 12% in 1950, 23% in 1960, 34.5% in 1970.
+African Americans arrived in Oakland en masse between 1940 and 1970 (which is called the Second Great Migration), as they left the American South where segregationalist Jim Crow laws were in effect.
 Local jobs in the East Bay, particularly in the World War II era, such as shipyard work and railroad work offered Black Americans middle class wages.

-In 1980, Oakland, California had a 47% Black population (the 20th-century peak number); and by the 2010 census, Oakland had a 27% Black population due to out of state migration and other factors.
-The Black population has declined since the 1980s, and since then the entire San Francisco Bay Area has experienced more affluent residents as a result of gentrification.
+In 1980, Oakland, California had a 47% Black population (the 20th-century peak number); and by the 2010 census, Oakland had a 27% Black population due to out of state migration and an influx of Chinese, Mexican, and Filipino immigrants.